-The increase in the Group's continuing EBITA amounted to EUR 12 million and was caused by the factors mentioned above in relation to EBITDA.
+The Group posted continuing EBITDA of EUR 23.6 million in 2010 against EUR 27.7 million in 2009.
+The decrease was caused by the factors mentioned above in relation to EBITDA.

-The forecast of a minor increase in the activity level and a modest improvement in group profit before financial items and tax (EBIT) for 2009, expressed in the annual report for 2008, has therefore almost been met.
+The forecast in the annual report for 2009 of a minor increase in the activity level and a somewhat more modest profit before financial items and tax (EBIT) for 2010 has therefore been met.